abishekat/oracle-java-spring-dss-openapi/README.md

    ```

 # OpenAPI
 #### OpenAPI test works only for cloud deployment.
 Does not work for localhost.
+Because of firewall conflict on port 22.
-#### for localhost openapi test to work run the spring application and got to [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)
+#### For localhost openapi test to work run the spring application and got to [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)

 ## RESULTS